czxttkl/X-AI/README.md

 #### Synthetic Neural Network Problem

 The synethetic neural network problem assumes the win rate function f() is a neural network.
-It also assumes $x_o$ is fixed.
-Therefore, Q-DeckRec will learn a search policy to find the best $x_p$ against $x_0$, while $x_p$ is initialized randomly.
+It also assumes x_o is fixed.
+Therefore, Q-DeckRec will learn a search policy to find the best x_p against x_o, while x_p is initialized randomly.
 This problem is the best starting point to experiment Q-DeckRec and other algorithms before moving to real deck recommendation problems.

 Generate problems
 ```